devopshq/artifactory/README.md

 ~~~

 ### Builds Diff
-Description: Compare a build artifacts/dependencies/environment with an older build to see what
+Compare a build artifacts/dependencies/environment with an older build to see what
 has changed (new artifacts added, old dependencies deleted etc).
-Since: 2.6.6
-Security: Requires a privileged user.
-From version 6.6, requires read permission for the build.
 ~~~python
 from artifactory import ArtifactoryBuild